 Once you’ve set your sights on creating an upscale professional website you have to decide on the purpose it will serve.
 It could be a corporate site, online store, social network, information portal, gallery, blog, forum, etc. Then, define your budget constraint and leave the rest with professionals whose technical expertise allows them to choose an appropriate content management system (CMS) that will prove equal to the task and serve your interests to the full.

-In this article we’ll analyse widely-used CMS and lay bare their prominent characteristics and divergent features.
+In this article we’ll analyze widely-used CMS and lay bare their prominent characteristics and divergent features.
 Chances are this information will guide you through CMS features, facilitate your decision-making process and get you started.

 Initially conceived as a blogging platform it has evolved and earned a worldwide recognition as CMS with high usability.
 It is popular among personal blogs and e-commerce sites.
 About 50% of websites using CMS settled upon WordPress.
 It is hardly astonishing once its strengths are set in the foreground: